fourdollars/jenkins-resource/README.md

 * timezone: Optional, such as 'Asia/Taipei'.
 'UTC' by default.
 * timeout: Optional, seconds to timeout.
 No timeout by default.
 * builds: Limit the build number to check.
 No limit by default.
+* skip: Don't check the result in check step or don't wait for the result in get step.
 * crumb: Optional, 'skip' if you want to skip the crumbIssuer.
 * debug: Optional